Warrex21187/SSH-EECS/README.md

 ## Key Authentification
 Now that user is set, let's talk quickly about Key Authentification.
 We have a password, so why do we would use a Key over a password ?
 Well for many reasons: firstly for security reasons, **SSH Keys Are Cryptographically Stronger**, the SSH key pair (*local and server*) is much stronger than a typical password, making it nearly impossible for an attacker to brute-force.
 It's also more easier to use, and easy to configure: just generate it on your local machine, and then copy it onto the server.
 It will not ask you to enter a password everytime you want to connect (*except if you put a Key Phrase*) so you don't risk to forgot your password.

-Here's how I created a pair of key:
+Here's how I created a pair of keys:
 ```
 ssh-keygen -t ed25519
 ```